claymcleod/wdl/README.md

 environments.

-Most fundamentally, WDL differentiates itself from other workflow languages by focusing on ease of implementation and accessibility to wide range of users, including software engineers, domain experts (e.g, biologists), and operators of production computational systems.
+Most fundamentally, WDL differentiates itself from other workflow languages by focusing on ease of implementation and accessibility to a wide range of users, including software engineers, domain experts (e.g, biologists), and operators of production computational systems.
 Furthermore, idiomatic workflow execution patterns, such as conditional execution, dynamic resource allocation, and scatter-gather operations, are simply expressed.
-Last, the language is driven and developed by community of distributed volunteers as an open standard—there is no single execution engine, and anyone can build tooling to contribute to the ecosystem.
+Last, the language is driven and developed by a community of distributed volunteers as an open standard; there is no single execution engine, and anyone can build tooling to contribute to the ecosystem.
 Today, [several engines and platforms](#execution-engines-and-platforms) exist and cover most execution environments (all major HPCs, all major clouds, local execution).

 ## Getting Started

-If you're new to WDL, welcome 👋—we _highly_ recommend you read the [getting started documentation][wdl-docs] to learn how to write workflows.
+If you're new to WDL, welcome 👋.
+We _highly_ recommend that you read the [getting started documentation][wdl-docs] to learn how to write tasks and workflows.
 Beyond that, here are some quickstart guides on various topics regarding getting up to speed with WDL.

 ### Join the community